-This homemade Gluten Free Cream of Celery Soup Recipe, better than canned condensed soup, uses crisp celery, onion, garlic and fresh cream.
+This homemade Cream of Celery Soup Recipe is better than canned condensed soup that uses crisp celery, onion, garlic and fresh cream and is gluten free.

 Underrated but highly flavorful, this rich and creamy Gluten-Free Cream of Celery Soup is perfect as a meal in itself or with other courses.